Kitzito/Landmark-Notes/README.md

-# Landmark-Notes
+# Notes
-This repo contains all softcopy notes while at Landmark Higher Institute
+This repo contains all softcopy notes and reports